Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 • The room is dry and climate-controlled.
 A solid floor in a centrally heated, dehumidified Christchurch home behaves very differently from the same floor in an uninsulated Auckland villa.
 The further from NZ’s coastal humidity range, the better solid performs.

-• You have a multi-generational refinishing strategy.
+• You want a floor you refinish rather than replace.
 If you genuinely intend to sand the floor back five times over the next century, the extra usable wood in a solid 19 mm board is real.

 • The subfloor is timber and well above grade.
 A traditional joisted subfloor in a hill-suburb villa with a ventilated underfloor cavity is a far more solid-friendly base than a slab.